-The Britannia Club, one of four main dining rooms, replaces the Chart Room bar on Queen Victoria, while the Todd English specialty restaurant, featured on both of Cunard's other ships, becomes The Verandah.
-This restaurant, helmed by Cunard's executive chef, is reminiscent of the glory days of the first Queen Elizabeth and Queen Mary, on which The Verandah Grill was regarded as the finest restaurant at sea.
+The Britannia Club, one of four main dining rooms, replaces the Chart Room bar on Queen Victoria, while the Todd English specialty restaurant becomes The Verandah.
+This restaurant, helmed by Cunard's executive chef, is reminiscent of the glory days of the first Queen Elizabeth and Queen Mary, on which the Verandah Grill was regarded as the finest restaurant at sea.
 Also new is an AstroTurf-covered Games Deck, dedicated to traditional English garden pursuits.
 The Midships Bar, another much-loved Cunard feature, is back, as is the Yacht Club nightspot, a lounge fondly remembered by fans of QE2 for its late-night dancing.
 Despite the fact that Cunard is American-owned, there's no shortage of British icons like a Fortnum & Mason hamper ordering service, Harris Tweed for sale and a sunlit Garden Lounge that's inspired by the glass houses of Kew Gardens.

-Extensive use has been made of cream and chocolate marble and polished wood in the public spaces.
+Extensive use has been made of cream and chocolate marble, as well as polished wood in the public spaces.
 Every bar or lounge has something beautiful in it, whether it's a piece of intricate wooden marquetry or an evocative painting of a maritime scene.
 Everywhere you look, there's Cunard memorabilia: a Christmas card from Queen Elizabeth II displayed in a glass case, a solid silver model of QE2 made by the famed London jeweller Asprey and the original bell of the first Queen Elizabeth.

 Some niggles, for example: In the Lido buffet, at breakfast, the waiters do not help you find a seat or carry your tray or even pour water or fetch tea and coffee.
 You have to line up at a machine for that.
-While the Britannia Restaurant is beautiful to look at, I found service to be hurried.
+While the Britannia Restaurant is beautiful to look at, we found service to be hurried.
 And, while some things look very chi-chi and elegant, they're not, particularly.
-Afternoon tea in the Queens Room was the same scones, sandwiches and not-very-exciting cakes as were on offer in the Lido buffet.
-There's a fee for the really posh afternoon tea.
+Afternoon tea in the Queens Room was the same scones, sandwiches and not-very-exciting cakes that were on offer in the Lido buffet.
+There's a fee for the extra posh afternoon tea.

 In some areas, the service lacked finesse.
-I was struggling with a heavy bag, watched by several crewmembers, none of whom offered to help.
+We were struggling with a heavy bag, watched by several crewmembers, none of whom offered to help.
 The ID card scanner broke down as several shore excursions were returning to the ship, but nothing was done to speed up the re-embarkation process; passengers were getting flustered, and the crew didn't seem to care.
-And that's one of the differences between a mass-market cruise and a luxury cruise; however fancy the top suites on this ship, and however attentive the service in the Grills, there are still elements of the service in the main public areas of the ship, where the crew can't distinguish a suite guest from an inside cabin guest, that lower the tone.
+However fancy the top suites on this ship, and however attentive the service in the Grills, there are still elements of the service in the main public areas of the ship where the crew can't distinguish a suite passenger from an inside cabin passenger, that lower the tone.
 So, while you may have paid for a luxury experience, you could find you only get that real extra touch in certain areas of the ship.

 Who sails on Queen Elizabeth depends on where the ship is going.
 Ex-Southampton cruises inevitably attract a lot of Brits.
 The handful of mini-cruises that operate every year are a big chance for first-timers to try Cunard and attract a more economically diverse crowd than usual.
-The annual world cruise draws a mixture from all over the world, although there are large numbers of well-heeled Americans and Brits.
-Shorter voyages attract Americans and Brits, but Cunard's ships are also very successful in the Japanese and German markets.
+The annual world cruise draws a mixture from all over the globe, although there are large numbers of well-heeled Americans and Brits.
+Shorter voyages also attract Americans and Brits, but Cunard's ships are very successful in the Japanese and German markets, as well.
 Everybody who sails has a fascination with the great Cunard name, whether they're die-hard Cunard regulars (and this brand inspires a lot of loyalty) or those who have heard about the ships and are curious to try them.
 It can lead to a nice cosmopolitan mix; on a two-week Black Sea itinerary, 43 different nationalities were onboard.

 The onboard currency is the U.S. dollar.
-Cunard recommends $11 per person, per day, for Britannia-grade cabins and $13 per day for Grills.
-Fifteen percent service is added to all drinks and spa treatments, and there's a line left blank on the chit for the extra tip.
+Cunard recommends $11 per person, per day, for Britannia-grade cabins and $13 per person, per day, for Grills.
+Fifteen percent service is added to all drinks and spa treatments, and there's a line left blank on the receipt for the extra tip.
 The daily gratuities are added automatically onto your onboard account.
-On my mini-cruise, a few people were giving the staff at the Purser's Desk a hard time on the last night, trying to remove or reduce the gratuities, or redirect them to crew members they felt were most deserving.
-This was handled graciously.